 The Plan provides for investment in Holdings' common stock.
-At December 31, 2017 and 2016, approximately 20% and 22% of the Plan's total net assets, respectively, were invested in the common stock of Holdings.
+At both December 31, 2018 and 2017, approximately 20% of the Plan's total net assets were invested in the common stock of Holdings.
 The underlying value of Holdings' common stock is dependent upon the performance of Holdings and the market's evaluation of such performance.